HIIT Conditioning: Planning Strategies – Part 2

 There is a slight improvement of this strategy, utilizing funnel periodization:

 Using a funnel, you attack adaptation from two sides (slow speed and high speed) and they slowly converge.
 This is quite common in endurance sports, but hard to apply to a letter in team sports, since there is not a single distance/duration to be trained for.
-In team sports, the solution might be to inject faster HIT variation in the phases of slower HIT emphasis and vice versa.
+In team sports, the solution might be to inject faster HIIT variation in the phases of slower HIIT emphasis and vice versa.
 In a way, to cover both aspects and move towards 1/N heuristic.
-This strategy is quite useful in HIT planning.
+This strategy is quite useful in HIIT planning.

 Potential solution that approaches 1/N heuristic would be to shorten the emphasis phases:

-In my opinion, this strategy is much better and it can also utilize various variations within buckets – different durations of HIT drills, or different type (extensive, normal, intensive).
-The order of the phases might be different, and in this example, linear increase in HIT intensity is utilized.
+In my opinion, this strategy is much better and it can also utilize various variations within buckets – different durations of HIIT drills, or different type (extensive, normal, intensive).
+The order of the phases might be different, and in this example, linear increase in HIIT intensity is utilized.
 Nothing magical regarding following a certain scheme, as I have explained previously.

 One potential issue with the strategy above (less with funnel variation) is the switch from emphasis phases (especially when they are long), which can cause stress related issues.
 In the same vein, what happens after the whole cycle ends?
 Is it just repeated of something else is being performed?